bloodstiller/bloodstiller.com/content/Walkthroughs/Support-box.md

         -   We can see it's 32bit so we need to install 32bit support for wine also.
     -   <span class="underline">Detour, Lets install Wine on Kali Together</span>:
         -   If you haven't installed Wine in Kali before you need to follow the below steps:
-            -   **Note**: Remember when we ran `strings` on the binary and we saw it was using `v.4.8` of the `.NET` framework, well we need that information here to ensure we have the correct version running.
+            -   +Note+: Remember when we ran `strings` on the binary and we saw it was using `v.4.8` of the `.NET` framework, well we need that information here to ensure we have the correct version running.
                 ```shell
                 # This is the what enables 32 bit architecture.
                 sudo dpkg --add-architecture i386